Pre-Wedding Sessions – All Your Questions Answered

 Said to have originated in Europe, the bridal portraits were historically oil paintings of royalty in the bridal regalia.
 The bride’s family would commission the paintings to commemorate such a special occasion.
 Before World War II, it was rare to have a photographer at your wedding, so bridals were taken in the photographer’s studio before or after the couple’s wedding.
 Not long ago, bridals were a rite of passage for Southern debutantes and a family keepsake that was displayed on an easel near the guest book and then hung in the bride’s parents home for years to come.

-Why have a Bridal Session?
+Why have a Pre-Wedding Session?

 1. Flowers, Hair and Makeup trial

-2. Try my Dress on
+2. Try Your Dress On

-3. Break in my Wedding Shoes
+3. Break in Your Shoes

 The girls might just need some breaking in before the big day comes.
-What if the shoes you already ordered get caught in your dress every time you walk?
+What if the shoes you already ordered get caught in your dress or suit every time you walk?
 This would be the best time to find out.

-5. Girls Day Out
+5. Friends Day Out

-6. Have Photos to Display at the Reception
+6. Have Photos to Display Your Reception

-7. Great Gifts for my Mom/Dad/Grandparents
+7. Great Gifts for Your Mom/Dad/Grandparents

 What a beautiful gift for your parents or grandparents!
 You are creating a heirloom – something that will likely be passed down to your kids and grandkids.